Skip to main content

 This page has information and resources for

-Election Officials - These resources include best practices, fact sheets, and more.
+Election Officials - These resources include best practices, research, and more.

-Voters - These resources include fact sheets, voting laws, and more.
+Voters - These resources include general information, voting laws, and more.

 Accessibility Research - This research includes reports from the EAC and partnered studies and surveys.